smucclaw/vue-pure-pdpa/README.md

 If you have a working web app at the interface, you should be able to proceed to use this repo as part of the L4 backend.

+Note that "development" for an L4 coder is "production" for us, because our back-end has to be up, for them to dev.

 ### Building for Production

-To build the application for production, run:
+To build the application for production, like, a snapshot that a customer might potentially want to just run for a while:

 ```shell
 $ npm run build